Packable hyperbolic surfaces with symmetries

 \section{Surfaces with cusps}

 As a generalisation of the above facts to the case of hyperbolic surfaces with cusps, let us consider packing by horocycles instead of compact circles.
 In this case, the above question about a surface being packable can be restated without much alteration.
-By \cite{Williams} each cusped hyperbolic surface is known to be packable by circles, while horocycle packings seem to be less studied in this context.
+The paper \cite{Williams} shows that each cusped hyperbolic surface is known to be packable by circles, while horocycle packings seem to be less studied in this context.

 In the context of horocycle packings of a cusped surface $S$, we suppose that all horocycles are centred in the cusps of $S$, as shown in Figure~\ref{fig:horocusp}.
 The packing graph $T$ is formed by taking the completion $\overline{S}$ of $S$, with cusps ``filled'' by adding a number of points $c_1, \ldots, c_k$ (where $k \geq 1$ is the number of cusps of $S$), and then letting the vertices of $T$ be exactly $c_i$'s, while two vertices are connected by an edge whenever the corresponding horocycles are tangent.
 Then, we say that $S$ is packable by horocycles if $T$ triangulates $\overline{S}$, i.e. $\overline{S} \setminus T$ is a collection of topological triangles.